 Our network also includes other schools, from kindergartens to the postgraduate level, in Korea and on all six continents.
 In the United States, there are middle schools in Maryland, Connecticut and California, a high school in Connecticut, a theological seminary in New York, and a university that teaches Oriental medicine in Las Vegas, Nevada.
 In Asia and Africa, including Nepal, Myanmar, Mozambique and Rwanda, we have established schools according to the needs of the communities, including technical vocational schools.
-All our schools inspire their students to devote themselves to the world according to the founding philosophy of "Love for God, Love for People, and Love for One's Nation."
+All our schools inspire their students to devote themselves to the world according to the founding philosophy of "Love God, Love People, Love your Country."

 We must improve the results of education.
 Fully mature individuals do not emerge on their own, nor are they produced by obsessing over grades.
 We must guide young people to acquire knowledge and wisdom on the foundation of physical fitness and good character.
-We need to understand that God is the original substance of love and truth and the original form of character, and we need to live by following His will.
-To this end, beginning with the work of our International Education Foundation in Russia, I have overseen the development and dissemination of character education textbooks that will help cultivate morally sound teenagers and young adults throughout the world.
+We need to understand that God is the original substance of true love and truth and the original form of character, and we need to live by following His will.
+To this end, I have overseen the development and dissemination of character education textbooks that will help cultivate morally sound teenagers and young adults throughout the world.
 To love people is to practice "living for the sake of others" and foster a spirit of harmony and public service.
-To love your nation means to cultivate your God-given talents, love your homeland and build God's kingdom.
+To love your nation means to cultivate your Godgiven talents, love your homeland and build God's kingdom.
 We all are responsible to raise the next generation of truly good and talented men and women.